legumeinfo/website-ui-specs/grin-data-explorer/README.md

 This is the requirements doc for the SoyBase GRIN data explorer.
 This component should be enable users to select one or more traits from a selected "traitClass" or "traitName".
 For the users to learn more info about the traits, the "traitDescription" from the traits-Genus.json file, should be available to view.

 ## Specification version
-Version: 0.1
+Version: 0.2

 <details>
-This specification was completed in late December 2024 and was initally designed for a single species.
+This specification (Version 0.2) was completed in late January 2025 and was initally designed for a single species.
-Currently all

 </details>

 ## Input